 The economic value of one million acre-feet (MAF) of water is estimated at a billion USD and last year alone, 29 billion dollars worth of water went down unutilized through the Kotri Barrage into the Arabian Sea and all of this is happening with an impending water crisis in the near future.

-The per capita water availability in Pakistan has fallen down to 1,038 cubic meters, which is rather close to the water scarcity level of 1,000 cubic meters.
+The per capita water availability in Pakistan has fallen to 1,038 cubic meters, which is rather close to the water scarcity level of 1,000 cubic meters.
 Waterlogging, salinity, the reduced storage capacity of the reservoirs, failure of the delivery system to reach the lands at the tail end, and the farmers’ inability to go for advanced irrigation practices, like sprinklers and drip irrigation, due to financial constraints are also the factors anchoring the agricultural sector in Pakistan.

-Fortunately, the current government has taken up the issue of agriculture and climate change quite seriously and adopted measures to boost the agricultural sector in Pakistan.
+Fortunately, the current government has taken the issue of agriculture and climate change quite seriously and adopted measures to boost the agricultural sector in Pakistan.
 Immediate construction of ten major dams and hydropower projects across the country has been initiated.
 The Diamer-Bhasha and Mohmand Dams alone will add an estimated 9.3 million acre-feet to the national water storage capacity, irrigating millions of acres along the way.

 Apart from dams, the Government of Punjab has also enlisted several irrigation projects in the provincial budget (2021-22), which are of paramount significance due to their impact.
 These include the Disaster and Climate Resilience Project (worth 10.7 billion), the Trimmu Barrage, and Panjnad Headworks (worth 16.8 billion).